vectorgrp/sil-kit/docs/usage/quickstart.rst

 Further Reading
 ---------------
-More real-world examples can be found in the :doc:`API<../api/api>` sections for the simulated automotive networks.
+More real-world examples, involving time synchronization and simulated automotive networks, can be found in the :doc:`API<../api/api>` sections.
 Also, studying the source code and mode of operation of the bundled :doc:`demo applications<demos>` is a good start.
+The simulation lifecycle and supported simulation time synchronization is discussed in :doc:`../vib-simulation`.